 From an issue of her newsletter: HSPs’ Brain Activation, Compared to Non-HSPs, Indicates More Empathy and Awareness.

-Many actors and other performers identify themselves as being shy earlier in life, or even as adults.
+Many actors and other performers identify themselves as being shy earlier in life, or as adults.

-Many actors and other artists have pushed through fear to perform, and, like Cooper, report that it helps.
+Many actors and other artists have pushed through shyness, stage fright or other kinds of fear to perform, and, like Cooper, report that it helps.